-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivables, and trade payables that are denominated in foreign currency.
-A weakening or strengthening of 1% of the NTD against the Foreign currency as of 31 December, 2021 and 2020 would have decreased or increased the net profit before tax by \$4,934 thousand and \$5,858 thousand, respectively.
-The analysis assumes that all other variables remain constant.
-The analysis is performed on the same basis for 2020.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivables, bank loans and trade payables that are denominated in foreign currency.
+A weakening or strengthening of 1% of the NTD against the Foreign currency as of 31 December, 2022 and 2021 would have decreased or increased the net profit (loss) before tax by \$5,994 thousand and \$4,934 thousand, respectively.
+This analysis is performed on the same basis for 2021.